-There are several additional points that I would like to make on this topic.
+In addition, there are several follow-up points that I would like to make.
 First, I believe that some background on the development of the use constituting disposal regulations will shed some light on the reason the regulations are structured as they are.
 When these regulations were promulgated on January 4, 1985 (50 FR 614), the preamble explained that RCRA Subtitle C jurisdiction unquestionably encompasses wastes that are placed on the land (used in a manner constituting disposal) because this type of recycling is so similar to normal forms of waste management (i.e., land disposal).
 In fact, placement on the land is one of the activities that Congress most clearly intended to control under RCRA.
-As with any other waste that is to be managed in a manner that is analogous to disposal, generation, transportation, and storage of any wastes that are (even in part) to be used to produce waste-derived products are regulated (as are those that are used directly on the land).
+As with any other waste that is to be managed in a manner that is analogous to disposal, generation, transportation, and storage of any wastes that are (even in part) to be used to produce waste-derived products are regulated (in addition to those that are to be used directly on the land).